b-ianphan/EDS124BR/docs/index.md

 Assignment "Peer-graded Assignment: Teaching Programming Portfolio - Lesson Plan" - [Animal Party](https://youtu.be/h9FJ4EiGEFg)

 Assignment "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Mouse Octagon](https://youtu.be/VTvvfHGpfzI)

+Assignment "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Banana Monkey](https://youtu.be/OMGn1R6B9CE)